Last updated on 25th October 2022

 When creating a video, you may feel like length should be a secondary factor.
 As long as you include everything you want to say, it doesn’t matter how long your video is–right?

 Viewer attention spans are short.
 You need to include only the vital information (we recommend 3 to 4 key points) in order to peak interest and entice people to want to find out more about your brand, product, or service.

-When it comes to engagement, 1-2 minutes in the optimal length as shown below in this graph by Wistia:
+When it comes to engagement, 2 minutes or under is the optimal length as shown below in this graph by Wistia:

 2. Post to YouTube